 DevSecOps table

-Your group's DevSecOps section features a comprehensive table that shows the execution history of the CI Agent within your pipeline.
+Your group's DevSecOps section features a comprehensive table that shows the execution history of CI Gate within your pipeline.
+A banner reminds you of your relevant policies currently applied in executions.
 Gain deeper insights into each execution by simply clicking on the corresponding date.

 The following are brief descriptions of the table columns:

-- Date: The date and time the CI Agent was executed in your pipeline
+- Date: The date and time the CI Gate was executed in your pipeline

 - Status: Whether vulnerabilities were found in the execution:

-- Vulnerable: Indicates that the agent identified at least one vulnerability that has not been fixed
+- Vulnerable: Indicates that CI Gate identified at least one vulnerability that has not been fixed

 - Secure: Indicates that no unfixed vulnerabilities were found